 - Electromagnetic radiation and quantum phenomena (photoelectric effect, collisions of electrons with atoms, energy levels and photo-emission, wave-particle duality)

 - Electricity (charge, current, potential difference, resistivity, direct current circuits, alternating currents and use of oscilloscopes).

 - Mechanical (scalars and vectors, moments, motion in a straight line, projectile motion, Newton’s laws of motion, work energy and power and momentum)

 - Waves (types of waves, refraction, superposition of waves, stationary, interference and diffraction)

 - Materials (density, stress and strain, Hooke’s Law and Young’s Modulus).

-- Further mechanics (circular motion, simple harmonic systems, forced vibrations and resonance)
+- Further mechanics (momentum, circular motion, simple harmonic systems, forced vibrations and resonance)